phendrick/hotline/README.md

   final Hotline connection;
   final dynamic channel;

-  final Map<String, Function>? channelCallbacks;
+  final Function onReceived;
+  final Function onConfirmed;
+  final Function? onUnsubscribed;
+  final Function? onRejected;

-  HotlineSubscriptionSubscribing(this.connection, this.channel, {this.channelCallbacks}) {
+  HotlineSubscriptionSubscribing(this.connection, this.channel, {required this.onConfirmed, required this.onReceived, this.onUnsubscribed, this.onRejected}) {
-    this.subscription = this.connection.subscriptions.create(this.channel, this.channelCallbacks);
+    this.subscription = this.connection.subscriptions.create(
+      this.channel,
+      onConfirmed: this.onConfirmed,
+      onReceived: this.onReceived,
+      onUnsubscribed: this.onUnsubscribed,
+      onRejected: this.onRejected
+    );
   }
 }
 ```